How CBD can Help You Get a Good Night’s Rest…

 Every person is different physically, mentally and emotionally, so what works for some might not be enough, or might be too much for others.
 So please don’t assume that the dosage that worked well for someone you know is the one that you have to start with.

-As is commonly said in the world of CBD, you need to “start low, grow slow”, plus pay close attention to your body, in order to find the dosage that’s perfect for you and your unique situation.
+As is commonly said in the world of cannabis, you need to “start low, grow slow”, plus pay close attention to your body, in order to find the dosage that’s perfect for you and your unique situation.

 CBD is a component that has a very sensitive and noticeable biphasic effect.
 This means that its effects vary depending on the dosage.
 If the dosage is too low, it will have no effect, if it’s just right it will significantly help reduce the targeted symptoms and cause a sensation of well-being; however, if the dosage is too high, it will likely worsen the symptoms it was meant to eliminate.